 Sign of Anxiety in Women

 According to the US Department of Health and Human Services Office on Women’s Health, anxiety impacts over 18% of people in the United States.
-However, women are more than twice as likely to experience anxiety compared to males.3
+However, women experience anxiety at nearly twice the rate of males.3

 Signs of Anxiety in Men